geckogecko/storj-location-parser/README.md

 INFLUXDB_PASSWORD = "root"
 ```

-4. create a database with the name of ```INFLUXDB_DATABASE``` in influxdb with:
+4. Create a database with the name of ```INFLUXDB_DATABASE``` in influxdb with:
 ```
 influx
 CREATE DATABASE renter_monitoring
 ```

-5. create the same datasource in grafana
+5. Create the same datasource in grafana
-6. import the grafana dashboard from: https://grafana.com/dashboards/2699
+6. Import the grafana dashboard from: https://grafana.com/dashboards/2699
 7. Run the script with:
 ``` python storj-location-parser.py ```